 STAKEHOLDERS EXPECTATIONS RELATED MATERIAL TOPICS CUSTOMERS Our daily engagement with customers provides a unique insight into both their and the market's evolving needs.
-This insight is materialised in actions and initiatives that allow our company to take into consideration our customers' predilections and adjust to the cultural current. " Sustainability metrics requests " Customer feedback " External audits " Day-to-day communication " Menu workshops &amp; presentations " EcoVadis Questionnaire " Food safety " Diverse, inclusive &amp; healthy meal choices " Sustainable packaging materials " Product labelling " Guest security " Data security &amp; protection " Food waste SUPPLIERS Suppliers are an integral and vital part of our business.
-Our Procurement Departments across our 32 locations work closely with suppliers & producers to ensure that only the freshest and highest quality ingredients enter our kitchen operations.
-It is also of the highest importance that we engage with our suppliers, to ensure that they operate under ESG standards. " Prospect supplier assessments " On/Off-site audits " Supplier engagement with procurement heads " Active collaborations to improve ESG performance Environmentally friendly sourcing Socially responsible sourcing Sustainable packaging materials Emissions from our supply chain Packaging waste EMPLOYEES Our people are the driving force behind our daily operations.
-DO & CO People Values dictate a direct and open approach, where employees can voice then concerns and opinions, in an environment that promotes open dialogue.
-Our goals are firmly embedded in our people's creativity and determination, so our workplace reflects this sense of unity of constant personal and professional growth.
-Employee Satisfaction Interviews Annual performance reviews for all our fixed employees Career flexibility &amp; development programs Training &amp; learning initiatives Open dialogue with the HR Department " Healthy diet " Diversity, Inclusion &amp; Equity " Employee Health, Safety &amp; Wellbeing " Labour practices " Occupational health &amp; safety " Employee training &amp; career development " Anti-corruption " Local presence &amp; inclusive growth
+This insight is materialised in actions and initiatives that allow our company to take into consideration our custo- mers' predilections and adjust to the cultural current. " Sustainability metrics requests " Customer feedback " External audits " Day-to-day communication " Menu workshops & presentations " EcoVadis Questionnaire " Food safety " Diverse, inclusive & healthy meal choices " Sustainable packaging materials " Product labelling " Guest security " Data security & protection " Food waste SUPPLIERS Suppliers are an integral and vital part of our business.
+Our Procurement Departments across our 32 locations work closely with suppliers & produ- cers to ensure that only the freshest and highest quality ingredients enter our kitchen operations.
+It is also of the highest importance that we engage with our suppliers, to ensure that they operate under ESG standards.
+Prospect supplier assessments On/Off-site audits Supplier engagement with procurement heads Active collaborations to improve ESG performance " Environmentally friendly sourcing " Socially responsible sourcing " Sustainable packaging materials " Emissions from our supply chain " Packaging waste EMPLOYEES Our people are the driving force behind our daily operations.
+DO & CO Peo- ple Values dictate a direct and open approach, where employees can voice then concerns and opinions, in an envi- ronment that promotes open dialogue.
+Our goals are firmly embedded in our people's creativity and determination, so our workplace reflects this sense of unity of constant personal and profes- sional growth. " Employee Satisfaction Interviews " Annual performance reviews for all our fixed employees " Career flexibility & development programs " Training & learning initiatives " Open dialogue with the HR Depart- ment " Healthy diet " Diversity, Inclusion & Equity " Employee Health, Safety & Wellbeing " Labour practices " Occupational health & safety " Employee training & career development " Anti-corruption " Local presence & inclusive growth

-INVESTORS & SHAREHOLDERS Actively engaging with our investors, shareholders and the capital market assists in constantly improving our reporting practices, focusing on operational transparency.
-In turn, our impeccable business relationship materializes in funding options diverted " Annual Investor Conference " Annual General Meeting " Open dialogue with analysts " CDP Questionnaire Climate change Climate Change Expenditure &amp; investment for environmental protection Taxation &amp; financial transparency PUBLIC & REGULATORY AGENCIES Our stakeholder spectrum also extends to public and regulatory agencies.
-We are currently extending our partners- hips with agencies to continue impro- ving our operations as a responsible and sustainable business entity.
+INVESTORS & SHAREHOLDERS

+Actively engaging with our investors, shareholders and the capital market as- " Open dialogue with sists in constantly improving our repor- " CDP Questionnaire ting practices, focusing on operational transparency.
+In turn, our impeccable business relationship materializes in funding options diverted are currently extending our partnerships with agencies to continue improving our operations as a responsible and sustainable business entity.
 As such, we engage with regulatory bodies to understand the changing regulatory landscape and report based on the most recentstandards.
-We comply with the international regulations and guide- lines, amongst others those set out by the Food and Drug Administration (FDA) or the International Air Transport Association (IATA). " CDP Questionnaire " SBTi " GRI Standards " SASB Standards " TCFD Standards " Food &amp; Packaging Waste " Emissions Scope 1-3 " Food safety " Compliance with environmental law " Climate change " Data security &amp; protection " Anti-corruption " Anti-competitive behaviour " Sustainable Sourcing
+We comply with the international regulations and guidelines, amongst others those set out by the Food and Drug Administration (FDA) or the International Air Transport

+PUBLIC & REGULATORY AGENCIES " CDP Questionnaire